omeka/omeka-s-developer/docs/key_concepts/data_types.md

 ### Special Attributes

-The inputs don't include the `name` or `value` attributes becuase because they are populated dynamically, during page load and resource template selection.
+The inputs don't include the `name` or `value` attributes because they are populated dynamically, during page load and resource template selection.
 Omeka S detects inputs with special attributes and acts on them accordingly.
 The special attributes are:

 |Attribute|Maps to value key|Description|
 |---|---|---|